 It couldn’t be easier.
 First, you begin with good organic water.
-I normally stop by Whole Foods or any old neighborhood market that sources all of its produce from a hundred-mile radius.
+I usually stop by Whole Foods or any old neighborhood market that sources all its produce from a hundred-mile radius.
 I tend to get the best results from that new bottled water that they package from the drippings of lava rocks in Hawaii.
-Then I grind my Nicaraguan beans in a mortar and pestle.
+Then, I grind my Nicaraguan beans in a mortar and pestle.
 That will really preserve the coarseness without breaking into the bitter flavor pocket.
 (We’ll discuss bean anatomy later.)
-From there you just put the grounds in the water and let it sit overnight.
+From there, you just put the grounds in the water and let it sit overnight.
 It will be difficult, make no mistake about it.
 Not having access to coffee might wake you up in a cold sweat, but be strong.
 Put on your preferred undiscovered, local metal band CD and take a deep breath.
-Whatever you do don’t give up by hopping on your bike and going to Starbucks.
+Whatever you do, don’t give up by hopping on your bike and going to Starbucks.

 You can strain the stuff the next morning, and you’ll have coffee that is rich, bold, and darker than a collapsed star.
 Some people heat it or put milk in it, but don’t fall into that temptation.
 Keep it pure.
 It takes a while to become used to the flavor, but I assure you you will in time.
 There will be subtle changes at first: your political leanings will shift to the left, and you’ll see that mainstream culture is really a capitalistic orgy.
 Embrace the differences.